-The shocking emails reportedly “advertised” a “Chicago safari” in violent neighborhoods, where tourists would see “lots and lots of animals”(US Department of State/Flickr) City of Chicago
+The shocking emails reportedly “advertised” a “Chicago safari” in violent neighborhoods, where tourists would see “lots and lots of animals”(US Department of State/Flickr)

 The former Chicago district water superintendent is again under fire after a recent report revealed he sent racist emails that advertised a “Chicago safari” to tourists, featuring “at least one kill and five crime scenes” and “lots of animals in their natural habitat,” while enjoying “three deluxe Harold’s Chicken meals a day.”

 A watchdog quarterly report by the city’s Inspector General Joseph Ferguson uncovered the emails sent by Paul Hansen to other water department heads.
 Hansen “is white and the son of a former alderman,” the Chicago Tribune on Monday reported.
 Hansen previously was under scrutiny after sending emails about buying and selling firearms and cars using his city email address, which sparked the most recent probe into city email accounts.

 The emails “included messages to fellow workers purported to be in ‘Ebonics,’ sometimes called American black English, and a picture describing a swimming pool for a small African-American child who sits in a bucket filled with water while holding a slice of watermelon, the report found,” the Tribune said.
 That picture reportedly had the title, “As an apology – Paula Deen Opens Swimming Pool for Youth.”
 Deen, a celebrity chef formerly on the Food Network, received immense backlash in 2013 when she used a racial slur.

 Hansen also reportedly sent a “Watermelon Protection” email of a picture “depicting a Ku Klux Klan scarecrow guarding a field of watermelons,” according to the report.